-For the Year Ended December 31, (in thousands, except number of properties) 2023 2023 2022 2022 2021 Number of properties disposed 14 8 31 Aggregate sale price \$ 200,072 \$ 58,024 \$ 87,730 Aggregate carrying value (140,649) (40,485) (70,289) Additional sales expenses (5,113) (1,586) (3,918) Gain on sale of real estate \$ 54,310 \$ 15,953 \$ 13,523
+For the Year Ended December 31, (in thousands, except number of properties) 2024 2023 2022 Number of properties disposed 58 14 8 Aggregate sale price \$ 364,059 \$ 200,072 \$ 58,024 Aggregate carrying value (285,736) ) (140,649) (40,485) Additional sales expenses (5,170) (5,113) (1,586) Gain on sale of real estate \$ 73,153 \$ 54,310 \$ 15,953

-7. Investment in Rental Property and Lease Arrangements
+5. Investment in Rental Property and Lease Arrangements

-The Company generally leases its investment rental property to established tenants in the industrial, healthcare, restaurant, retail, and office property types.
-At December 31, 2023, the Company had 796 real estate properties, 784 of which were leased under leases that have been classified as operating leases, nine that have been classified as direct financing leases, one that has been classified as a salestype lease, and two that were vacant.
+The Company generally leases its investment rental property to established tenants in the industrial and retail property types.
+At December 31, 2024, the Company had 765 real estate properties, 753 of which were leased under leases that have been classified as operating leases, nine that have been classified as direct financing leases, one that has been classified as a sales-type lease, and two that were vacant.
 Of the nine leases classified as direct financing leases, three include land portions which are accounted for as operating leases.
 The sales-type lease includes a land portion which is accounted for as an operating lease (see Revenue Recognition within Note 2).
 Most leases have initial terms of 10 to 20 years.
 The Company's leases generally provide for limited increases in rent as a result of fixed increases, increases in the CPI, or increases in the tenant's sales volume.
 Generally, tenants are also required to pay all property taxes and assessments, substantially maintain the interior and exterior of the building, and maintain property and liability insurance coverage.
 The leases also typically provide for one or more multiple year renewal options, at the election of the tenant, and are subject to generally the same terms and conditions as the initial lease.